crcn/mojojs.com/content/docs/2 API/0 mojo-application.article.md

 ### Playground Example

-Here's a full example of just about everything you can do with the `mojo-application` module.
+Here's an example of how to use just about every property / method in the `Application` class.

 {{#example}}
 {{#block:"index-js"}}
 <!--

-var Application = require("mojo-application");
+var Application = require("mojo-application"),

 var MyApplication = Application.extend({
   plugins: [